bwoodsend/setup-winlibs-action/README.md

 *   The major version for breaking changes. i.e. Something which could possibly break your workflow.
-*   The minor version for new features, bugfixes or speedups.
+*   The minor version for new features, bugfixes, speedups or whatever compatibility patches are needed to keep up with GitHub's ever shifting REST API and runner semantics.

 Each release will be tagged with its version number (e.g. `v1.2`).
-The `stable` branch will point to the latest release.
 The `v1` branch will point to the latest tag whose major version is `1` so that an action containing `uses: bwoodsend/setup-winlibs-action@v1` will automatically benefit from subsequent bugfixes and speedups but never upgrade to a version which could break the workflow.

-If you'd rather not leave anything to chance then pin the exact versions of both this workflow and the WinLibs tag:
+If you really don't like moving parts then pin the exact versions of both this workflow and the WinLibs tag:

 ```yaml
 uses: bwoodsend/setup-winlibs-action@v1.2
 with: